top of page

 Hadassah in the Charlotte Jewish News

-Have you read our latest articles in The Charlotte Jewish News yet?
-We have two this month!
+Have you read our latest article in

 sunshine committee.PNG

-Please contact Elissa Vining for further information.
+Please email June Hirschmann for further information.

 bottom of page